Artim Pollozhani: International career

 He made his senior debut for Macedonia in a February 2007 friendly match against Albania and has earned a total of 14 caps, scoring no goals.
 His final international was a March 2015 friendly against Australia.

 Managerial career

 Pollozhani was assistant manager under Ilir Daja at FK Partizani Tirana and FC Ballkani.
 He was appointed head coach of the latter on 9 September 2024 after Daja resigned of his post.
 After a defeat on penalties in the 2024-25 Kosovar Cup against KF Rilindja 1974, he resigned of his post on 4 December 2024.

 On 27 March 2025, he was appointed manager of one of his former clubs as a player, Flamurtari Vlorë, with four games remaining of the 2024-25 Kategoria e Parë.
 He achieved the promotion to Kategoria Superiore on 20 April 2025 after winning away against KF Vora in the last matchday of the season.
+After the promotion, he left the post as manager and was appointed sporting director.
+He was dismissed on 9 January 2026.

+On 16 July 2026 he was appointed manager of his former club KF Shkëndija.